OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/intro/02-the-command-line.md

 // include example(s)

 Of course we can't stay in the same working directory forever.
 Luckily we're not stuck, we can move out and about with the `cd` command.
+It stands for **change directory**.

 The most frequent use of `cd` is in conjuction with a path as the argument, like so: